davidhenty/PythonHPCprep/README.md

 make sure you check the box **Add Anaconda to my PATH environment variable**.

+Note that this installation can take a long time; for me it stalled for quite a while at "Setting up the base environment" but did complete eventually!

 To test your numpy installation, download and unzip [PythonHPCexamples.zip](https://github.com/davidhenty/PythonHPCprep/raw/master/PythonHPCexamples.zip) and open `examples.ipynb` in a Jupyter notebook.
 The notebook also